-Setting the appropriate maximum number of years
+5.1.2 Setting the appropriate maximum number of years

-- 38. With regards to the maximum number of years and considering the likelihood of low profitability levels in the first years following a recovery, ESMA noted the importance not to redeem the ownership instruments too early, so that clearing members can recoup a fair amount of their losses. - 39.
+- 36. With regards to the maximum number of years and considering the likelihood of low profitability levels in the first years following a recovery, ESMA noted the importance not to redeem the ownership instruments too early, so that clearing members can recoup a fair amount of their losses. - 37.
 In contrast, ESMA noted that it was important to set a hard limit on the number of years during which recompense payments could be made, in order to preserve the attractiveness of the CCP for external investors.
-ESMA indeed notes that a high level of indebtedness could diminish the attractiveness of the CCP as a company, and further reduce its ability to raise funds and ensure its viability following the recovery. - 40.
-ESMA finally noted that the RTS would only set a maximum value for the number of years, but that the actual number of years of recompense would be left at the discretion of the competent authority.
-ESMA therefore concludes that the maximum could be set at [10] years, in order to leave sufficient flexibility to the competent authority.
+ESMA indeed notes that a high level of indebtedness could diminish the attractiveness of the CCP as a company, and further reduce its ability to raise funds and ensure its viability following the recovery. - 38.
+ESMA therefore suggested in the draft RTS submitted to consultation that the maximum could be set at 10 years.